kdwink/restic-configured/README.md

 # restic-backup

-## Improvements Over Bash
+## Improvements

-- [x] Singe configuration file for: password, excludes, and backup dirs
+- [ ] Validate config file.
+Assert required fields and error on unrecognized fields.
 - [ ] Make redirect of output optional command line arg.
 - [ ] Single execution from cron (does both backup and forget and/or prune)
+- [ ] Auto cleanup/rotation of logs.
+- [ ] Ability to execute arbitrary command for other repos.
+- [x] Singe configuration file for: password, excludes, and backup dirs
 - [x] Forget settings are configurable per project in config json.
-- [ ] Auto cleanup/rotation of logs.
 - [x] Ability to more easily execute arbitrary restic commands.
-- [ ] Ability to execute arbitrary command for other repos.